naufal-yafi/convert-heic/README.md

 # Convert Heic

-This tool is used to convert .HEIC image format to .jpg
+This tool is used to convert .HEIC image format to .jpg by utilizing the NPM package [heic-convert](https://www.npmjs.com/package/heic-convert).

+The equipment that must be prepared is only [NodeJS](https://nodejs.org/en).
+If NodeJS is already installed, download all the dependencies needed by typing `npm i`.

 # Table of Contents